-If an application falls short of qualifying for associate membership, we will let you know why.
-The application will remain accessible to you, and you’re invited to add clips and credits at any time to submit it for reconsideration, without additional charges.
-We don’t want anyone to give up; it’s often just a matter of adding a few more credits before a working freelance writer can qualify to join ASJA.
+If your application falls short of qualifying for professional membership, we will let you know why.
+In that case, you will be granted associate membership, and you can apply for professional membership after you’ve qualified.
+It’s often just a matter of adding a few more credits before a working freelance writer can qualify to join ASJA as a professional member.

 It can take up to six weeks to notify applicants of their membership status.
 See Apply for details about ASJA’s membership review process.

-The membership review committee expects to see at least one or two longer articles.
-If you are submitting shorter pieces as well, submit more articles so they add up to six articles of at least 1,000 to words.
+The membership review committee expects to see at least one clip of 1000 words or more.
+If you are submitting shorter pieces as well, submit more articles so they add up to six articles of at least 1,000 to words total.

-No. You must submit articles from two or more publications.
+No. You must submit clips from two or more publications.

 In general, this means trade publications with a wide circulation that that are often referred to or used as sources by editors and writers for the public.
 However, some trade publications are “controlled circulation” and are sent free to everyone who qualifies for a subscription.
 Other trade publications are highly respected but have a small circulation.
 Furthermore, some trade publications are highly respected but not widely quoted outside the industry.